 By keeping faithful to ourselves others will be prompted to join this walk of faith.
-These ultimate youth evangelism goals are to bring individuals to a personal faith in Jesus Christ and to establish a core of young Christians as a group in a church.
-These goals can be initiated in a number of ways.
+This youth evangelism goal is intended to bring individuals to a personal faith in Jesus Christ and to establish a core of young Christians as a group in a church.
+This goal can be initiated in a number of ways.